PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: PB-SAC: A Practical Algorithm for PAC-Bayesian Reinforcement Learning

-Our most critical innovation addresses the "posterior syncing shock" problem: when the posterior mean shifts significantly after PAC-Bayesian updates, critics become misaligned with the new policy distribution, creating a destabilizing feedback loop where inaccurate value estimates generate misleading gradients that further destabilize training through exploding gradients and learning instability.
+Our most critical innovation addresses the actor-critic misalignment problem that arises after PAC-Bayesian updates.
+When the posterior mean shifts significantly, critics become misaligned with the new policy distribution, creating instability in training.
+Without this mechanism, ablation studies (Figure~\ref{fig:ablation_adaptation}) reveal a characteristic sawtooth pattern: performance drops sharply immediately after each PAC-Bayesian update, then gradually recovers until the next update cycle.

-PB-SAC resolves this through an adaptive sampling curriculum: immediately following PAC-Bayesian updates, we freeze the actor and employ high-rate posterior sampling (512 samples) to expose critics to the full posterior distribution for recalibration, then resume efficient learning with minimal sampling (1 sample, the posterior mean), achieving computational efficiency without sacrificing stability.
+PB-SAC resolves this misalignment issue through adaptive sampling: immediately following PAC-Bayesian updates, we freeze the actor and employ high-rate posterior sampling (256 samples) to expose critics to the full posterior distribution for recalibration, then resume efficient learning with minimal sampling (1 sample, the posterior mean), achieving computational efficiency without sacrificing stability.